maukaim/Bulo-Project/README.md

     Domain and App source code are well separated, which makes it very easy to migrate Bulo on your company-compliant framework if needed.
     Interfaces are extensively used to make it easy to substitute services and extend the app features based on your need.

-# Getting Started
+# How to Start with Bulo Server
-As of June 2023, Bulo can run in Standalone (easier for a quick start) or in Microservices.
+As of June 2023, Bulo server can run in Standalone (easier for a quick start) or in Microservices.

-Microservices are shaped to use Kafka (prod), but a kafka-less version exists for non production environment.
-By Default, in dev, services communicate with REST calls.
+The Microservices are shaped to use Kafka to communicate, but a kafka-less version exists for UAT and DEV environment, using simple REST calls.
+All environments will use Kafka once Docker templates are added to the project.

-_Java 17 (LTS) required_.
+_Java 17 (LTS) required to compile_.

 Copy the Java project on your local machine:
 ```shell